-We used population-based metrics in considering VSP's performance to assess the macroscopic view of the institution's health care delivery.
-VSP's results compared favorably with those found in State health plans for poor HbA1c control.
-We list the applicable HEDIS measures in Table 5.
+We considered VSP's performance with population-based metrics to assess the macroscopic view of the institution's health care delivery.
+Currently, only one HEDIS measure is available for review: poor HbA1c control, which measures the percentage of diabetic patients who have poor blood sugar control.
+VSP's results compared favorably with those found in State health plans for this measure.
+We list the applicable HEDIS measures in Table 4.